 It took some time to get some of these right since Venice takes more trial and error than Midjourney.
 But the wait was worth it because I knew the whole time that these images would make you smile.
 Let me know which one was your favorite in the comments section.

-1. Hilary Clinton Wearing Her Sunday Best – Flux Standard (Horror Setting)
+1. Hillary Clinton Wearing Her Sunday Best – Qwen Image (Horror Setting)

 Blood?
 Check.
-Hilary Clinton looking charming as she storms into a burning building with a giant shotgun?
+Hilary Clinton looking charming as she storms through a burning building with a giant shotgun?
 Also, check.

 Word of warning before we get too far: Run The Prompts is not Democratic or Republican.
 We just don’t like most politicians.
 We also like freedom of expression and freedom of speech.
 That’s where Venice comes in.
 We’re also into satire, comedy, and messing with people.
 A lot of these images are jokes.

-3. Resident Evil-Style Survival Horror Concept Video Game – Flux Custom (Horror Setting)
+2. Resident Evil-Style Survival Horror Concept Video Game – Venice SD35 (Horror Setting)

 Are we looking at a new way to create cool video game concept art?
 With uncensored image generation, elements like blood and gore (as seen above) are not off-limits.

-4. Donald Trump as the Bitcoin Drug Kingpin of LA – Flux Custom (GTA Setting)
+3. GTA 6 Donald Trump as a Drug Dealer in LA – Z-Image Pro (GTA Setting)

 In Midjourney, many political figures are blocked.
 In my tests with Venice, that wasn’t the case.

-5. Rocket Man Graffiti – Flux Custom (Graffiti Setting)
+4. Rocket Man Graffiti – Z-Image Turbo (Graffiti Setting)

-Speaking of political figures, here is the most diabolical one of them all.
+Speaking of political figures, here is the most diabolical one of them all: Rocket Man.

-6. Michelle Obama Wearing a Revealing T-Shirt – Flux Standard (Watercolor Setting)
+5. Michelle Obama AKA “Big Mike” Wearing a Revealing T-Shirt – Qwen Image (Watercolor Setting)

 Have you heard the rumors?

-Warning: In Venice, this image was generated in its uncensored, NSFW mode.
-I blurred it out for my audience to keep this website PG-13.
-And in case you’re wondering (because many of you are), the answer is yes: you can create realistic-looking naked people and explicit sexual images in Venice Pro (the paid version), if that’s actually what you want to do.
+In case you’re wondering (because many of you are), the answer is yes: you can create explicit sexual images in Venice Pro (the paid version), if that’s actually what you want to do.
+This is the tip of the iceberg.
+If you want to create hardcore images, it can do that as well.

 The Hard Line: What “Uncensored” and “Any Image” Really Mean